warp-contracts/academy/warp-academy-docs/docs/sdk/factory.md

-# WarpFactory
+# Obtaining Warp instance

+`Warp` instance allows to interact with contracts (read state, write new interactions, deploy new contracts).

-To properly initialize Warp you can use one of three methods available in WarpFactory class which simplifies the process of creating Warp.
+To properly initialize `Warp` you can use one of three methods available in `WarpFactory`.

 ### forLocal